NOTE: ESSAYS WILL BE ACCEPTED UNTIL 15 AUG 2013. SUBMIT YOURS ASAP IF YOU HAVE NOT DONE SO ALREADY!

 - Identify an ethical crisis faced by Lt.
-Gen. Moore or another character in the book and discuss which ethical principles are involved.
+Gen. Moore or another leader in the book and discuss which ethical principles are involved.

-- Evaluate the character’s response to the crisis and apply ethical principles in making your evaluation.
+- Evaluate the leader’s response to the crisis and apply ethical principles in making your evaluation.

-- State whether or not the character’s solution is ethical and why, and if appropriate, explain what should have been done.
+- State whether or not the leader’s solution is ethical and why, and if appropriate, explain what should have been done.
 Anticipate and defend against objections to your point of view.

 To see how your essay will be evaluated, please click here review the Ethical Reasoning rubric.